 Nature is my happy place & my favorite way to enjoy it is hiking with my husband.
 I love to travel, rock out & snuggle with my dogs.

 When you show to practice, the practice shows up for you.
-I discovered the balancing effects of yoga asana from the first time I stepped on my mat in 2009.
-My practice helped me heal and cultivate inner and outer strength as I went through a very challenging time in my life.
-My asana practice culminated with heart-centered meditation, which resulted in a complete transformation of how I thought of myself and lived my life.
-What was once a time of pain is now realized and rejoiced as the catalyst of my personal renewal.
-I believe we each have the capacity and capability to continually recreate ourselves.
+Leah discovered the balancing effects of yoga asana from the first moment she stepped on her mat in 2009.
+Her practice helped her heal and cultivate inner and outer strength during a very challenging time in her life.
+Her asana practice culminated with heart-centered meditation, resulting in a complete transformation of how she thought of herself and lived her life.
+What was once a time of pain is now realized and rejoiced as the catalyst to personal renewal.
+Leah believes we each have the capacity and capability to continually recreate ourselves.
 Through the times of growth, through every experience of triumph and surrender, your practice will be there to support the infinite you, every breath of the way.

 Meghan’s passion for yoga developed during a time of healing, it was the mind and body connection that pushed her to become a yoga teacher and wanting to share that experience with others.
 Meghan also holds a BFA in Communication Arts from the University of Arizona and worked many years as a Kids Product and Craft Designer.
 She enjoys working with all ages and volunteers her time teaching yoga to high school students in a Mindfulness program at Basis High School in Oro Valley.